 Amanda Lacson, New York City Chapter Co-Chair

 Amanda Lacson (IMA, 2010) graduated with a concentration in Transformative Language Arts.
 She is the co-founder of FamilyArchive Business, a studio in New York City dedicated to helping families preserve their stories and offers photo, video, audio, and written services.
 The ethos of Goddard College gave Amanda the courage to forge her own path in the work world, and she’s grateful for the opportunity to bring the NYC community together.

-Dechen Albero (RUP, 2001) is a senior academic + career advisor and part-time faculty in Global Studies at The New School.
-He previously served in the Peace Corps in Moldova and holds an MA in Philosophy and Cultural Analysis from the University of Amsterdam and an MA and MPhil in Politics from The New School.
+Dechen Albero (RUP, 2001) is the Director of Learning Beyond Bennington and Associate Director of Academic Services at Bennington College.
+He previously worked at The New School where he was a senior academic + career advisor and part-time faculty in Global Studies and also served in the Peace Corps in Moldova.
+Dechen holds an MA in Philosophy and Cultural Analysis from the University of Amsterdam and an MA and MPhil in Politics from The New School.
 In his spare time, Dechen volunteers as vice chairperson for Global Youth Connect, a non-profit education abroad provider offering human rights programs in Bosnia, Colombia and Rwanda for young people and those young at heart.